janschill/cern-solid-code-investigation/notes/concepts.md

 ## HTTP request methods

-The `HEAD` method requests the resources the same way as GET, but without the repsonse body.
+The `HEAD` method requests the resources the same way as GET, but without the response body.
 The `OPTIONS` method requests a response with the implemented HTTP methods of a server